Jinsoo An is a designer, researcher, and technologist fascinated with people's changing behavior

 Past and present

-During his spare time, Jinsoo likes to collect and restore antiquated cameras and electronics from 1960s to 1990s.
-He also enjoys speaking and educating the public about topics such as play, fandom, commensality, loneliness, mental illness, and aging.
+During his spare time, Jinsoo enjoys collecting and restoring antiquated cameras and electronics.
+He also loves to inspire others by speaking and educating on topics such as play, fandom, commensality, social isolation, mental illness, and aging.

-Through his journey and leadership, Jinsoo hopes to help build a more sustainable world where there is harmony between the needs of people, environment, and profit.
+Through his journey and leadership, Jinsoo hopes to improve our society so that there is a harmony between profit, needs of people, and environment.

 Would love to hear about what you are working on!